MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/bookmarks-support.md

 2. Update the visual API to version 1.11.0 to use `registerOnSelectCallback` in an instance of `SelectionManager`.
 It's required for non-filter visuals that use the plain `SelectionManager` rather than `InteractivityService`.

-### How custom visuals interact with Power BI in report bookmarks
+### How Power BI visuals interact with Power BI in report bookmarks

 Let's consider the following scenario: you want to create several bookmarks on the report page, with a different selection state in each bookmark.